rickyeet/growtopia-autofarm/README.md

 # Ametsafarm v1
-Basic autofarm for Growtopia for every version.
+Working basic autofarm with no stealer for growtopia in all version.

 # About Windows Antivirus
 Only windows antivirus gives a warning about this program.
 The program using your "a,d and backspace" keys with automaticly.